 Rules for Using Office Politics

-- Know your employer's formal and informal hierarchy.
-While every entity has a formal organizational chart, there is also an informal structure at play.
-For example it may look like the vice president in charge of your department makes all the decisions, it may really be her second in command who does.
+- Make sure to understand your organization's formal and informal hierarchies.
+While every entity has an official organizational chart, there is also an unofficial structure at play.
+For example, according to the written chain of command, the vice president in charge of your division may appear to make all the decisions.
+In reality, it may be her second in command who does.

 - Respect your coworkers.
-Remember that most of the people you work with, like you, are trying to do a good job.
-A pleasant workplace makes it easier for everyone.
-Employees working together will do more for the organization's bottom line than individual workers looking out only for their own best interests.
+Like you, most of the people with whom you work want to do a good job.
+A pleasant environment makes it easier for everyone to achieve their goals as well as the organization's goals.
+When employees work together, it does more for an employer's bottom line than when individual workers look out only for their own best interests.

 - Learn how to deal with annoying coworkers.
-You have to deal with a lot of different personality types in any workplace.
-Unfortunately, not everyone you work with is going to be pleasant.
-Knowing how to deal with even those people who are difficult will make your life easier and could keep you out of trouble.
+There are a variety of personality types in every workplace and, unfortunately, not all are going to be pleasant.
+Knowing how to deal with even the most difficult colleagues will make your life easier and help you avoid trouble.

-Try not to offend anyone by discussing controversial topics.
-This includes religion and politics.
+- Don't offend anyone by discussing controversial topics.
+Among these topics are religion and politics.